FaithKiv/alx-system_engineering-devops/0x02-shell_redirections/README.md

 I wanted to chill with the big boy
 Redirecting and filtering
 First in lin
-Write a shell script that creates a file named exactly
+Write a shell script that creates a file named exactly Grit and growth